vatpac-technology/sops/docs/terminal/townsville.md

 Aircraft arriving Runway 01 should be assigned either a **left initial**, **standard right initial**, or **close right initial**.
 On a close right initial aircraft will track north of Mt Stuart, as opposed to aircraft tracking on a standard right initial, who pass Mt Stuart to the south.

 ### Military Gates
-There are numerous [military gates](../../controller-skills/military/#military-gates) established throughout the WLM TCU to facilitate entry and exit to adjoining SUA.
+There are numerous [military gates](../../controller-skills/military/#military-gates) established throughout the TL TCU to facilitate entry and exit to adjoining SUA.

 <figure markdown>
 ![TL SUA Gates](img/tl_mil_gates.png){ width="700" }